We object to the commencement of development 15/02781/DC and hence to application 19/00830/FUL

-Last month contractors almost destroyed the important Kelvin River Green Corridor forever.
+50% of the important Kelvin River Green Corridor was liquidated and made into brownfield in January and February this year.
 It is important habitat and feeding ground for a wide variety of wild animals, including otters, bats, water voles and King Fishers.

 The Kelvin River Green Corridor is a vital link between Kelvingrove Park and the Glasgow Botanic Gardens.
 It has meant that protected species such as otters have been able to thrive along the river bank, as well as bats and a large variety of birds and insects.
 The removal of the Green Corridor would spell the end of this important connectivity and threaten those species which use it, such as the otters.